Teams & Organizations

 - Use magic links for external recipients

-- Send via email for better tracking
+- Send via email for tracking

-- Consider document sensitivity before sharing
+- Consider document sensitivity

 User Management